vChavezB/zephyr-iolm/README.md

 ### TODOS

-- Friendly API to initialize stack
+- API to use IOLM
 - Documentation (Usage, Caveats)